-Clubs & SIGs will be sent all student applications in early March and mid-April, respectively.
-Clubs and SIGs will have at least two weeks to review the pool of student applicants and will notify the Center for Public Service and Engaged Scholarship (CPSES) with their selections.
-CPSES will liaise with all student awardees and following their acceptance, CPSES will work directly with Clubs & SIGs regarding payment.
+Current Harvard students will have the opportunity to apply for SCSF funding from mid-December through late-March.
+Participating Clubs and SIGs will be sent their pool of student applications in early April and will have at least two weeks to review the applications and notify the HAA Clubs and SIGs team with their selections.
+The HAA Clubs and SIGs team will inform CPSES, which in turn will liaise with all student awardees.
+Following student acceptance of the funding, the HAA Clubs and SIGs team will work with Clubs and SIGs regarding payment.